Ronan Curtis: Portsmouth

-On 22 May 2018, League One side Portsmouth agreed a deal to sign Curtis from Derry City, for a transfer fee in the region of £100,000 on a two-year contract.
+On 22 May 2018, League One side Portsmouth agreed to sign Curtis from Derry City for a transfer fee in the region of £100,000 (with a £20,000 international cap bonus) on a two-year contract.
 Curtis made his English Football League debut at Fratton Park on 4 August, playing the full 90 minutes of a 1–0 victory over Luton Town.
 A week later, he scored his first two goals in a 2–1 win at Blackpool.
-On 31 March 2019, he won his first piece of silverware when Portsmouth won the 2018–19 EFL Trophy, defeating Sunderland 5–4 on penalties following a 2–2 draw after extra time.
+He was nominated for that month's EFL League One Player of the Month award.
+He was again nominated for the League One Player of the Month award after contributing four assists and a goal in December.
+He missed three weeks in March after severing his finger in a "freak accident" where he trapped it in a door.
+He recovered in time to play in the final of the EFL Trophy at Wembley Stadium, where Pompey defeated Sunderland 5–4 on penalties following a 2–2 draw after extra time.
+Portsmouth also played against Sunderland in the semi-finals of the play-offs.
+However, he was an unused substitute as Portsmouth fell to defeat in the second leg.
+He ended the 2018–19 season with 13 goals and 16 assists.
+A Portsmouth coach was reported to have said "we hoped he'd be good but we had no idea he'd be *this* good".
+He won the club's Young Player of the Season award.